eosnewyork/eossnapshots.io/PublicWebsite/content/FAQ/_index.md

 #### How has the data been validated?

-Two EOS New York team members wrote the same export in two different programming languages, Python and .NET.
+The EOS New York team wrote the same export in two different programming languages, Python and .NET.
 Both applications were run against the same nodeos instance and the outputs were confirmed to be identical.

-#### Is the sourcode available?
+#### Is the source code available?

 Yes, the following projects are available for review:
 1. Server plugin which exports a global list of accounts - https://github.com/deckb/eos/tree/master/plugins/account_snapshot_plugin